1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Solve a PHP problem (outdated version)

-Is an outdated version of PHP dangerous?
+Is an outdated PHP version dangerous?

 3 situations are possible:

-- the PHP version is fully supported: no action is required
+- The PHP version is fully supported: no action is required

 Learn more: http://php.net/supported-versions.php